rapidsai/cugraph-docs/docs/cugraph-docs/source/graph_support/algorithms/leiden_community.md

 # Leiden Community

-Leidin coummunity detection is very similar to [Louvain community detection](./leiden_community).
-Both seek to maximize modularity which measures, in quantitative terms, how effectively the graph has been partitioned.
-Both compare a proposed partioning to random partitioning.
-Modularity is caculated as follows.
+Leiden coummunity detection is very similar to [Louvain community detection](./leiden_community) in that both seek to maximize modularity.
+Modularity, in quantitative terms, measures how effectively the graph has been partitioned.
+Both compare a proposed partitioning to random partitioning.
+Modularity is calculated as follows.

 The base modularity calcution is identical to Louvain: